 There will also be a kindergarten block with dedicated library, art room, music room, and multipurpose hall, as well as a separate drop-off area.

-While the campus will be shiny and new with bells and whistles, there are drawbacks to its location.
+While the campus is shiny and new with bells and whistles, there are drawbacks to its location.
 It is next to the busy Depot Road, there is no space for any expansion, and it could feel slightly cramped.
-Only time will tell as construction is still underway on the site, and campus tours are not taking place.
-We look forward to seeing the school once it opens though.

 Admission and fees